Lurkars/gloomhavensecretariat/README.md

 ## Privacy

 This app does NOT collect ANY personal data.
 Everything runs and stays in your browser/local storage.
-For usage of the server component please go to [Gloomhaven Secretary Server#Privacy](https://github.com/Lurkars/ghs-server#privacy).
+For usage of the server component please go to [Gloomhaven Secretariat Server#Privacy](https://github.com/Lurkars/ghs-server#privacy).

 ## Copyright / License